-This is the first part of Export Worldwide’s guide on the different routes to market for exporters.
+This is the first part of Export Worldwide’s guide on the different methods of export marketing.
 Here Daniel and Mark cover traditional routes to market – or the ‘old school’ methods – and in the second part they cover digital routes.

 13 Possible Routes to Exporting for SMEs | the Advantages and Disadvantages

 When developing your export marketing strategy, the route or routes into global markets are multiple and the route you choose will ultimately determine your success when trading overseas.
 With that in mind, it’s worth understanding the 13 common routes to exporting available to SMEs, plus the advantages and disadvantages of each channel…

 First off, it is useful to note that having English as your first language is both a blessing and a curse because a German and an Italian are happy to communicate in English as they are both making the effort to learn the international language of trade, English.

 The down side of having English as your first language is there is no other language that we can learn that is as widely used in international trade, so we have to make the effort to communicate in multiple languages.
 However, the up side is that everybody who wants to trade internationally will speak English, to a greater or lesser extent, so after the initial communication, English will be the language of trade.

 In this two part feature I will discuss 13 routes to market that I have split into ‘Old School’ and more current 21st Century routes to export markets that weren’t open to SMEs prior to the digital age.
 This is not to say that new is better than old school because all routes to an export market are valid, provided you make a profit utilising which ever routes to market you choose.
 The routes we will discuss are illustrated in the graphic below.